 Employees require adequate channels through which they can provide feedback or else put forward ideas both directly to the business leader and on an anonymous basis.
 Leaders can learn a great deal from their workers from each and every level, and their opinions are vital when it comes to finding cost-effective ways to solve problems, as they have first-hand experience working in that particular area.

-Managers, supervisors and other senior officials might be allies to the CEO, yet they can also prove to be enemies to those who are working at a level below them.
-There are instances where they abuse their authority, even undermining the ideas of others or else passing them off as their own.
+Managers, supervisors and other senior officials might be allies to the CEO, yet they can also prove to be enemies to those who are working below them.
+There are instances where they abuse their authority, even undermine the ideas of others or else passing them off as their own.

 Therefore, a channel through which employees can communicate their opinions and report their managers is a must for each business.
 Additionally, business leaders can also hold regular performance reviews, possibly on a quarterly basis, to review supervisors’ management styles.